-Frosted Banana Bread Cookies are soft, chewy and topped with a delicious brown sugar frosting.
-They taste just like your favorite banana bread!
+Frosted Banana Bread Cookies are super soft, chewy and topped with a delicious brown sugar frosting.
+This easy cookie recipe tastes just like banana bread!

-A couple of weeks ago, I hit the mother lode.
-See, my parents sent over two bags filled with just about every recipe that my grandmother had ever collected or created.
+I inherited over two bags filled with just about every recipe that my grandmother had ever collected or created.
 And she collected tons — some went back to the 1950’s and earlier.
-There were even a few of my mom’s recipes in there.
-Believe me, I was in recipe Nirvana.

 Luckily, this cookie recipe was pretty clear, and I only changed a couple of things.
-I used butter instead of shortening, and I added cinnamon — just a touch.
-It’s an easy recipe, and the cookies take just 10 minutes to bake.
+I used butter instead of shortening, and I added cinnamon.

-The frosting is super easy to make, and it’s seriously good.
+The boiled brown sugar frosting is super easy to make, and it’s seriously good.
 It’s just butter, brown sugar, vanilla and cream mixed with powdered sugar.